talwat/lowfi/README.md

 Some nice users, especially [danielwerg](https://github.com/danielwerg), have aleady made alternative track lists located in the [data](https://github.com/talwat/lowfi/blob/main/data/) directory of this repo.
-You can use them with lowfi by using the `--tracks` flag.
+You can use them with lowfi by using the `--track-list` flag.

 Feel free to contribute your own list with a PR.